Skip to Content

 Jobbing is the provision of unregulated Utility services, such as construction services and construction inspection.

-If the Utility agrees to do work outside the scope of regulated Utility service for a Customer at the Customer’s expense, the Utility may require an advance payment equal to the Utility’s estimated cost of the work.
+If the Utility agrees to do work outside the scope of regulated Utility service for a Customer at the Customer’s expense, the Customer will be provided with a written estimate/invoice for the work.
+Utility may require an advance payment equal to the Utility’s estimated/invoiced cost of the work.
 At the completion of the work, any excess over the actual bill for services will be returned, and any amount due in excess of the advance payment will be payable.
 Work performed in support of unregulated utility service outside of regular business hours will be charged at overtime rates.
-(Chapter 62 §2 B)
+(Chapter 620)

 Water mains, services, hydrant branches etc. will not be placed in the same trench with sewer facilities.
 State of Maine Rules Relating to Drinking Water require a horizontal separation of ten (10) feet between water system infrastructure and all sewer facilities.
 Where extenuating, unusual, or special circumstances are encountered, a lesser separation may be allowed with mutual agreement of all parties involved, provided that the installation shall be in compliance with all applicable laws, rules and regulations.